threecuptea/kafka-streams-examples/README.md

    5. WordCountIncludedTest enhancement and deep understanding
        * Stream configuration key.serde and value.serde are default to ByteArraySerde if not specified.
          Exclicitly specify if working with text to avoid error
-       * There is an implicit form groupByKey _groupByKey()__
+       * There is an implicit form of groupByKey _groupByKey()__
          Kafka would substitute it with the exclicit form _groupByKey(final Serde<K> keySerde, final Serde<V> valSerde);_
          using what you specify in key.serde and value.serde Streams configuration.
 Throw exception if it mismatch.
-         Therefore, use the exclicit form if key or value serde are different from the key.serde and value.serde Streams configuration.
+         Therefore, use the exclicit form if key or value serde are different from the one specified in Streams configuration.
        * Yes, there are two ways to generate word count after flatMap lines into individual words.
            _.groupBy((key, value) -> value)
             .count("Counts");_